Microsoft/azure-docs.cs-cz/articles/cognitive-services/bing-visual-search/visual-search-sdk-node.md

     let filePath = "../Data/image.jpg";
     ```

-2. Vytvořte instanci klienta.
+2. Instantiate the client.

     ```javascript
     let visualSearchClient = new Search.VisualSearchClient(credentials);
     ```

-## <a name="search-for-images"></a>Hledání imagí
+## <a name="search-for-images"></a>Search for images

-1. Pomocí `fs.createReadStream()` si můžete přečíst v souboru obrázku a vytvořit proměnné pro svůj požadavek a výsledky hledání.
-Pak použijte klienta k hledání imagí.
+1. Use `fs.createReadStream()` to read in your image file, and create variables for your search request and results.
+Then use the client to search images.

     ```javascript
     let fileStream = fs.createReadStream(filePath);